15. The Floating-Point Coprocessor

 LIL R1,FPENAB+FPSEL+FPLONG COSET R1,COSTAT

-Most applications will not use multiple coprocessors concurrently.
-For those that keep several coprocessors enabled, to select the already enabled floating-point unit and and set it in long mode, use the following instruction sequence:
+For applications that use multiple coprocessors concurrently, to select the already enabled floating-point coprocessor and set it in short mode, use the following instruction sequence:

 31 | 30 | 29 | 28 | 27 | 26 | 25 | 24 | 23 | 22 | 21 | 20 | 19 | 18 | 17 | 16 | 15 | 14 | 13 | 12 | 11 | 10 | 09 | 08 | 07 | 06 | 05 | 04 | 03 | 02 | 01 | 00 |